stevegraham/slanger/README.md

 --mongo-port Mongodb TCP port for the statistics.
 Default: 27017

 --mongo-db Mongodb database name for the statistics.
 Defailt: slanger.

+--admin-http-user HTTP user for accessing statistics and applications.

+--admin-http-password HTTP password for accessing statistics and applications.
 </pre>

 # Statistics access